cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

 ## Criteria A: Planning
 - ### Context of the problem
 My client Isabel wants to have an app which includes a database to help her better organize her food stock.
-By using this app, she wants to get an overview of what food she has and the expired date of the food as well as keep track on the calories she intakes for every meal.
+She used to record on an online note but she seldom updated due to the usability of the online note and things were not recorded in neat.
+Therefore, by using this app, she wants to get a clear overview of what food she has and the expired date of the food as well as keep track on the calories she intakes for every meal.

 - ### Justification of the problem
-To solve the problem, I am going to use python and its kivy library and **SQL Alchemy** to create a program to fulfill the following functionalities:
+To solve the problem, I am going to use python and its kivy library and SQL Alchemy to create a program to fulfill the following functionalities:
  1) a login/register system for validating the user and protecting the privacy of the user;
  2) an activity that allows the user to add items into the food stock;
  3) a table shown in the app UI recording items, calories and the expired date.